Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/characters/Orge-character-species.rst

 +-------------+-------------------------------------------+

-Other species can be added by the GM, either fully original or based on the built-in species (ex: half-elves, or half-orcs, etc.)
+Other species can be added by the GM, either fully original (ex: Undeads, Lizzards, etc.) or based on the built-in species (ex: Half-Elves, Dark Elves, High Elves, or Half-Orcs, etc.).

 Species Characteristics